2025 Virginia lieutenant gubernatorial election: Campaign

 Ghazala Hashmi, the Democratic nominee, had declined to participate in a debate with John Reid, the Republican nominee.
-No debates had been held for lieutenant governor at the previous 2021 election.
+No debates had been held between the candidates for lieutenant governor in the previous election.
 In response, Reid held a 40-minute debate without the involvement of Hashmi.
 Hashmi was represented by a computer monitor depicting her face, with responses delivered via artificial intelligence speech synthesis.
 The Reid campaign stated the responses delivered through speech synthesis were compiled and written by the Reid campaign, through information from interviews and Hashmi's website.
 The Virginian-Pilot noted that the on-screen attribution for the statements delivered occasionally listed far-right websites such as The Gateway Pundit.
 Noah Jennings, Reid's campaign manager, stated that they had aimed for a debate that was "fair and accurate to [Hashmi], not campy and overdramatic", while Ava Pitruzzello, a spokesperson for the Hashmi campaign, called it a "failed use of deepfakes" that was "desperate" and "straight out of Donald Trump’s playbook".